Abrinnisha6/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

 # EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT

-### Aim:
+### Aim :

 To Interface a push button and generate an interrupt , simulate it using an led and simuate it on  proteus

-### Components required:
+### Components required :

 STM32 CUBE IDE, Proteus 8 simulator .

-### Theory:
+### Theory :

 ARM v7 Core supports multiple great features for handling exceptions and interrupts.
 Which includes the Nested Vectored Interrupt Controller (NVIC).

 Micro-Coded Architecture So that interrupt stacking, entry, and exit are done automatically in hardware.
-Which offloads this work overhead from the CPU
+Which offloads this work overhead from the CPU.

-### Processor Mode
+### Processor Mode :

 The processor mode can change when exceptions occur.
 And it can be in one of the following modes:
 Thread Mode: Which is entered on reset.